Built-in functions

 Returns a formatted text representation of a given number or datetime input using the given pattern and locale to format it.

-argument corresponds to a langue code as described in BCP 47.
+The locale argument corresponds to a langue code as described in BCP 47arrow-up-right.
 If the locale argument is the empty text, the formatLocale function works the same as the format function.

 For numbers

-Valid pattern argument for numbers are the same as standard format specifiers provided by .NET to format numbers.
+Valid pattern argument for numbers are the same as standard format specifiers provided by .NETarrow-up-right to format numbers.

 For dates

-Valid pattern argument for numbers are the same as standard format specifiers provided by .NET to format dates.
+Valid pattern argument for numbers are the same as standard format specifiers provided by .NETarrow-up-right to format dates.

 encodeText